France is way bigger than you think.

 Summary

-Its total land area of 643,801 square kilometers contains not just a busy mainland but a string of overseas holdings strung around the globe.
+France covers a total area of 643,801 square kilometers, encompassing not only its bustling mainland but also a diverse collection of overseas territories around the world.

 The people, the culture, the terrain of France all come together to make a place that’s a lot bigger and grander than the borders holding it in might lead you to think.
 Now you know!